Frequently Asked Questions

 Can dogs with limited registration still participate in AKC events?

 Yes.
 A dog or puppy with limited registration papers can participate in all AKC or club sanctioned events (rallies, agility, barnhunts, trials, obedience, field events, tracking, coursing, herding), except conformation shows.
 The purpose of a conformation show is to evaluate a dog based on breed standards, therefore evaluating a dog’s potential to produce exceptional offspring.
-Since puppies born from a dog with limited registration cannot be registered it is pointless to have them examined at a conformation show.
+Since puppies born from a dog with limited registration cannot be registered it is pointless to show them in conformation.

 What should I receive from the breeder along with my puppy?

 This will vary depending on the breeder.
 There are a few mandatory items that every breeder should send home with a puppy.
 This includes the original AKC registration certificate, sales receipt or bill of sale or contract, veterinarian records, microchip, and a health guarantee.
 Many breeders will include other miscellaneous items such as small toys, puppy food, a blanket, or even a 4 or 5 generation pedigree.
 A pedigree is optional.
 Pedigrees are easily obtainable from the dog registry by the puppy’s new owner.
-However the breeder should possess an official pedigree on the sire and dam that can be provided to buyers upon request.
 A puppy kit may include breed related paperwork or reading material.
-While it’s good practice and very informative for most new owners, 90+ percent of it gets tossed in the trash within a couple of days.
-Instead of wasting substantial amounts of paper breeders should opt for a single sheet of useful websites or pdf locations.
-The same information can be obtained on the internet and a few trees are saved in the process.
+While this is good practice and informative for new owners, 90+ percent of it gets tossed in the trash within a couple of days.

 Can a PLL carrier still be affected by sight-loss?